Do you have a question?

 Do you rent horses?

-No. We do not.
-Unfortunately we do not have horses for rent here at True West.
-You must bring your own.
-The horses that live at True West are personally owned by Donna & Shawn.
-Trooper, Skye, Jaeger, Chimera and Bogo can be seen in the pasture by the barn and round pen.
+Unfortunately we do not have horses to rent out, but our next door neighbor South East Pack Trips may be able to help you!
+Give them a call 931-879-2260.
+The horses that live at True West are personally owned by Tim & Heather.
+Dunny, Henry, Doc, Cheyenne and Rebel can be seen in the pasture by the barn and round pen.
 Say hello if you have a chance.
 They like attention just like your horses do.

 How do I get there from here?

 Well...
 We're not sure.
 We've never driven to here, from "there"...wherever "there" is.
-So, to make things a little easier we have provided directions to our campground from major surrounding cities.
+So, to make things a little easier we have provided directions to our campground from major surrounding cities on our "Rates and Directions" page.
+Just click the link above for the details.
 Additionally, if you plug our address into your GPS, it will get you here too.
 Just be sure to check the directions on our site to make sure you are not going to end up going through "the gorge".
 If you are coming from the east, through Oneida, you may want to consider taking the alternate route (see below)